through respect, understanding and cooperation...one individual, one community at a time.

 East Asian-Australian Flyway

-For bird enthusiasts this is a great time to visit Dandong when the mouth of the Yalu River wetlands, an important habitat for migratory birds, is flush with birds.
-As many as 240 species, including endangered ones such as the Black-faced Spoonbill can be observed. * Covid19 testing requirements may apply if the pandemic remains a public health issue in China.
+For bird enthusiasts this is a great time to visit Dandong when the mouth of the Yalu River wetlands is flush with birds.
+As many as 240 species, including endangered ones such as the Black-faced Spoonbill, can be observed.

 Crop Over Bridgetown

-Crop Over BRIDGETOWN is a unique experience that follows a tradition starting in the 1780s to mark the end of sugar cutting season.
+Crop Over BRIDGETOWN is an annual event that follows a tradition starting in the 1780s to mark the end of sugar cutting season.
 It is a unique experience featuring music, masquerade, history and culture.
 For a schedule of daily events visit www.visitbarbados.org.

 Sister Cities Association of Wilmington